Rex Burkhead Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Matchup vs. San Francisco

-- Burkhead's 12 rushing yards in his lone career matchup against the 49ers are 37.5 fewer yards than his over/under in Sunday's game.
+- In his lone career matchup against the 49ers, Burkhead notched 12 rushing yards, 37.5 fewer yards than his over/under in Sunday's game.

-- Burkhead did not have a touchdown run in that contest against the 49ers.
+- Burkhead did not have a touchdown run in that outing against the 49ers.

 - Note: Burkhead's stats vs. 49ers date back to 2016.

-- In terms of defending against the run, the 49ers are 11th in the league, conceding 107.3 yards per game.

-- Burkhead and the Texans will face off against the NFL's 26th-ranked defense in terms of rushing touchdowns allowed (17).
+- The Texans are up against the NFL's 26th-ranked defense when it comes to rushing TDs conceded (17 this season).

 Recent Performances

-- In last week's matchup with the Chargers, Burkhead racked up 149 yards on 22 carries (averaging 6.8 yards per carry) while scoring two touchdowns on the ground.
+- In last week's matchup with the Chargers, Burkhead ran for 149 yards on 22 carries (averaging 6.8 yards per attempt) while scoring two touchdowns on the ground.

-- In his last three games, Burkhead has piled up 49 carries for 230 yards (76.7 per game) and two touchdowns.
+- Over his last three outings, Burkhead has piled up 230 rushing yards (76.7 per game) on 49 attempts with two touchdowns.

 Burkhead's Houston Teammates